 How Do I Get an Exposure Fee?

-EXIM Bank recently introduced indicative fee matrices for the medium-term insurance and medium-term guarantee programs.
-Please click here to view the matrices.
-If you have questions about the matrices please call our Trade Finance staff at (202) 565-3400 or send an e-mail to TFDFeeMatrixQueries@exim.gov.
+EXIM Bank has indicative fee calculators for the medium-term insurance and medium-term guarantee programs.
+Please click here to view the calculators.
+If you have questions about the matrices please call our OBAF staff at (202) 565-3400 or send an e-mail to TFDFeeMatrixQueries@exim.gov.
 These tools provide indicative fees only.
 Actual fees will be provided by EXIM Bank following the receipt of a completed application.
 Because EXIM Bank abides by OECD rules, fees will not go below the OECD minimums.